richafnu/Viva/Viva/glint/reports/managers-sharing-team-conversations.md

 1. From the Viva Glint dashboard, select the **My Surveys** tab.
 2. There are different views within Manager Concierge:
     - If the survey is Live, Step 3 indicates **Discuss with your team**.
     - If the survey is closed, Step 3 indicates **Launch Team Conversation**.
-Team Conversations will generate only under these conditions:
+Team Conversations generates only under these conditions:
         1. The cycle is closed
         2. The role has Live access
         3. The role's Team Conversations permission is enabled